 GeneCards Summary for APLNR Gene

 APLNR (Apelin Receptor) is a Protein Coding gene.
-Diseases associated with APLNR include Pulmonary Venoocclusive Disease.
-Among its related pathways are Apelin signaling pathway and Peptide ligand-binding receptors.
-Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity.
-An important paralog of this gene is GPR25.
+Diseases associated with APLNR include Periosteal Osteogenic Sarcoma and Pulmonary Venoocclusive Disease.
+Among its related pathways are Peptide ligand-binding receptors and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity.
+An important paralog of this gene is AGTR1.